top of page

 Siloxanes 101

-While composed primarily of methane and carbon dioxide, biogas also contains a host of contaminants including moisture, hydrogen sulfide, and Non Methane Organic Compounds (NMOCs).
-The most problematic NMOCs are called “siloxanes” which are a family of man-made organic compounds used in the manufacture of cosmetics, hygiene products, foods, and industrial coatings.
-The use of these compounds is increasing rapidly - and so is their presence in landfills and waste water.
+While composed primarily of methane and carbon dioxide, biogas also contains a host of contaminants including moisture, hydrogen sulfide, and Volatile Organic Compounds (VOCs).
+The most problematic VOCs are called “siloxanes” which are a family of man-made organic compounds used in the manufacture of cosmetics, hygiene products, foods, and industrial coatings.
+The use of these compounds is increasing rapidly - and so is their presence in landfills, waste water and food waste.

 Top End with Siloxanes Biogas Engine